kyma-project/btp-manager/docs/user/02-10-usage.md

 To create a ServiceInstance, you must use the **btpAccessCredentialsSecret** field in the spec of the ServiceInstance.
 In it, you pass the Secret from the `kyma-system` namespace.
 The Secret is used to create your ServiceInstance.
 You can use different Secrets for different ServiceInstances.

+> [!WARNING]
-> **CAUTION:** Once you set a Secret name in the ServiceInstance, you cannot change it in the future.
+> Once you set a Secret name in the ServiceInstance, you cannot change it in the future.

 Adding the access credentials of the SAP BTP Service Manager Instance in your ServiceInstance results in displaying the subaccount ID to which the instance belongs in the status **subaccountID** field.